visualizenews/corona/index.markdown

     Whether the early mid-November cases were undetected, unrecognized, or simply unreported, **China had already been dealing with COVID-19 for two months** when the emergency spread to the rest of the world.

     The first confirmed case in South Korea was announced on January 20.
 As of today, China's and South Korea's case histories are **the world's major benchmarks** in terms of epidemiological data, timeline and solutions.
 Experts are relying on the Chinese and South Korean cases to make forecasts and predictions about the emerging cases, including Italy.
+- template: text-blocks
+  hidden: false
+  text_block: "On March 4, the Italian government **closed all schools and universities**
+    nationwide as Italy reached 100 deaths and put all sporting and recreative events on hold for at least one month.  \nOn March 11, Prime Minster Conte ordered **the closure of most commercial activities** except for those selling basic commodities such as pharmacies and supermarkets.\n\nBy March 17, Italy had already become **the second worst affected country** by COVID-19, right after China."
+  title: ''
+  image: ''
 - template: chart
   show_title: false
   appearance: Full-screen